-Whatever content rendition you perform, sometimes you need to produce content in different languages.
+Whatever content rendition you perform, sometimes you need to produce the content in different languages.
 Production of content in different languages is known as localization or 110n for short.
-Inside CentOS Artwork Repository, content localization is performed using the processed provided by gettext internationalization standard.
+Inside CentOS Artwork Repository, content localization is performed using the gettext standard internationalization process as base.

-Basically, the gettext internationalization standard consists on retriving translatable strings from source files and creating Portable Objects and Machine Objects.
-Portable Objects contain the information used by translators to do their work, they are files that can be edited by any convenctional text editor like Vim, Emacs or Nano.
+Basically, the gettext standard internationalization process consists on retriving translatable strings from source files and create Portable Objects and Machine Objects.
+Portable Objects contain the information translators used to do their work, it is file that can be edited by any convenctional text editor like Vim, Emacs or Nano.
 On the other hand, Machine Objects are produced to be machine-redable as its name implies, and are produced from Portable Objects.

-Since gettext needs to extract translatable strings form source files in order to let translators to localize them, the types of source files we use inside the repository are limitted to the file types supported by gettext program.
-Most of source files supported by gettext are those from programming languages like C, C++, Bash, Python and Perl just to mention a few ones from the long list of supported formats.
+Since gettext needs to extract translatable strings form source files in order to let translators to localize them, the types of source files we use inside the repository are limited to the file types supported by gettext program.
+Most of source files supported by gettext are those from programming languages like C, C++, Bash, Python and Perl just to mention a few from the long list of supported formats.
 However, formats like SVG, XHTML and Docbook don't figure as supported in the long list of gettext supported source files.
-For these formats we use the xml2po program that come in the 'gnome-doc-utils' package instead.
-The xml2po program reads one XML based file and extracts translatable strings from it and creates one Portable Object that is use to create a translated XML based file with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized - obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization won't appear as art of magic-).
+For these formats we use the xml2po program that come in 'gnome-doc-utils' package instead.
+The xml2po program reads one XML based file and extracts translatable strings from it and creates one Portable Object that is use to create a translated XML based file with the same definition of the source file translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized -obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization don't appear as art of magic-).
 When using xml2po, the Machine Object file is used just temporally to produce the final translated XML based file.